Gastric Dilatation-Volvulus In Dogs — Bloat, Torsion, Deep-Chested Breeds & Prevention

 • Rupture of the stomach wall

-• Pressure on the diaphragm preventing the lungs from adequately expanding and thus making it harder for the dog to maintain their breathing
+• Pressure on the diaphragm prevents the lungs from adequately expanding and thus making it harder for the dog to maintain their breathing

 • Loss of blood flow to the lining of the stomach